daveism/ncgis-talk-2017-resources/GitHub_resources.md

 ## Resources I am using

+This is collection of resources including web services, Data, and a link to for (my) convenience.

 ### Services
 [ArcGIS Online](http://www.arcgis.com/)
-You can create a FREE account!
+You can [create](https://www.arcgis.com/home/signin.html) a FREE account!

 [GitHub](https://github.com/)
-You can create a FREE account!
+You can [create](https://github.com/join) a FREE account!

 ### Data